-In addition to Grey Cell's extensive operational experience and expertise, we are also experts in providing intelligence training to our customers.
-Our team consists of formally trained classroom instructors, over-the-shoulder mentors, and curriculum and scenario developers.
-We provide our customers formalized, professional training materials, as well as instructors and mentors who not only know their craft, but also are highly skilled in conveying their knowledge in a manner that maximizes learning outcomes and attainment of performance objectives.
-At Grey Cell, we guarantee our customers receive the best of both worlds, first-class expertise and quality instruction.
+In addition to our vast operational experience and expertise, we are also experts in providing intelligence training to our customers.
+Our team consists of formally trained classroom instructors, over the shoulder mentors, and curriculum and scenario developers.
+Our customers are provided with formalized, professional training materials and instructors.
+Grey Cell mentors know their tradecraft and are experts at conveying their knowledge for the training audience to understand and retain.
+Being a subject matter expert does not simply guarantee that you can effectively pass your knowledge on to others.
+With Grey Cell you can guarantee that you are getting the best of both worlds, first class expertise and professional instruction.